maarcusvinicius/InglesStudy/text.md

         Selector points to the HTML element to style Each declaration includes a CSS property name and a value, separated by a colon }
+    day 3 {
+        JarvaScript tags:
+            var
+            let
+            conts
+            functions()

+        is the Programming language for the web can update and change both HTML and CSS can calculate, manipulate and validade data
+    }
 }